CZ-NIC/knot/doc/configuration.rst

      - id: default
        module: mod-rosedb/default

-  *Note: The module accepts just one parameter - path to the directory where the database will be stored.*
+  *Note: The module accepts just one parameter -- the path to the directory where the database will be stored.*

 * Start the server: